MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Related Work

 \subsection{E-commerce Representation Learning}

-Early e-commerce systems predominantly adopt dual-flow architectures that encode images and text separately and align them via similarity or retrieval objectives~\cite{gao2020fashionbert}.
-Built upon large-scale multimodal models~\cite{radford2021learning,alayrac2022flamingo,li2022blip}, unified contrastive frameworks improve transferability and coverage~\cite{yu2022commercemm,chen2022product2vec,chia2022contrastive,dai2024uniembedding}, and gated fusion further introduces task-aware complementarity~\cite{liang2025uniecs}.
-Nevertheless, these designs are generally not tailored to the many-to-one relationship.
-Inspired by the strong semantic capacity of MLLMs~\cite{lin2024mm,team2023gemini,zhang2024gme,achiam2023gpt,bai2023qwen}, generative-model-based frameworks have begun to address this gap and offer richer multimodal representations~\cite{ling2024captions,zhang2025moon,ling2025ecommmmu}.
+Early e-commerce systems rely on dual-flow architectures with separate encoders aligned via similarity or retrieval objectives~\cite{gao2020fashionbert}.
+While unified contrastive frameworks~\cite{yu2022commercemm,chen2022product2vec,chia2022contrastive,dai2024uniembedding} and gated fusion methods~\cite{liang2025uniecs} improved upon large-scale backbones~\cite{radford2021learning,alayrac2022flamingo,li2022blip}, they struggle with many-to-one product relationships.
+Inspired by the strong semantic capacity of MLLMs~\cite{lin2025mmembed,team2023gemini,zhang2025bridging,achiam2023gpt,bai2023qwen}, generative-model-based frameworks have begun to address this gap and offer richer multimodal representations~\cite{ling2025captions,zhang2026moon,ling2025ecommmmu}.
 However, they are still limited by the modality imbalance.
 Our \model framework aims to mitigate these issues by \textit{Multimodal Joint Learning} for efficient and modality-balanced multimodal representation learning.